orion4d/Orion4D_MasterPrompt/README.md

 You do not need to install any additional Python packages using `pip`.
 All functionalities rely either on Python's standard library or on components already included with ComfyUI.
 This means the installation is truly as simple as cloning the repository.

-*Note: I am not a volunteer for training and to carry out professional workflows with these nodes.
+<p> Note: I am not a volunteer for training and to carry out professional workflows with these nodes.

 ---